aaronfagan/pushover-cli/README.md

 # Pushover CLI
 A command line tool for [Pushover](https://pushover.net/) notifications.
+This project is not written, maintained, or supported by Superblock (the creators of Pushover), and is not an official tool.

 ## Installation
 ```